akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 **Solution:**
 Adding fields is the most common change you'll need to apply to your messages so make sure the serialization format you picked for your payloads can handle it apropriately, i.e. such changes should be *binary compatible*.
-This is easily achieved using the right serializer toolkit – we recommend something like [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) or
+This is achieved using the right serializer toolkit – we recommend something like [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) or
 [Apache Thrift](https://thrift.apache.org/) however other tools may fit your needs just as well – picking a serializer backend is something you should research before picking one to run with.
 In the following examples we will be using protobuf, mostly because we are familiar with it, it does its job well and Akka is using it internally as well.